Impact of the Las Mujeres Ya No Lloran World Tour: Agglomeration

 Shakira's arrival in the countries where she would perform received extensive media coverage.
 In Peru, more than 4,000 fans awaited her at Jorge Chavez Airport.
-In Chile, she was equally greeted by dozens of fans outside the airport.
-In Argentina and Brazil, Shakira's arrival sparked a stir among her fans, who waited outside their respective airports with various gifts to give and sing to Shakira.
+In Chile, she was greeted by dozens of fans outside the airport.
+In Argentina and Brazil, Shakira's arrival sparked a stir among her fans, who waited outside their respective airports with various gifts to give her and to sing to her.
 In Colombia, the mayor of Barranquilla, along with thousands of fans, had planned a welcome for Shakira with folkloric groups and Carnival costumes.
 Fans carried flags, posters, photographs, and clothing alluding to the artist, a so-called "mini carnival" that was just days away.
 This gave the city's airport a colorful and festive atmosphere.
 However, Shakira went directly to see her father, who was ill.

 Scam Controversies

 Due to the massive scale of the tour in Latin American countries, controversies arose over scams by ticket resellers.
 In countries like Peru, Latina Noticias reported that there were more than 15 complaints of fraud.
 In Colombia, a "worrying" increase in ticket resale scams was also reported.
 In Barranquilla, the company "Ticketiando" reported that its name was being used to sell fake tickets and defraud people.
 In Argentina, the VIAGOGO website received multiple complaints about scams involving ticket purchases for the Buenos Aires concert that never reached the buyers.